 "With what they've given you, you're all defending this circuit".

 "I have taken the money as always, I have a contract with Ferrari.
 If Ferrari accepts I'll race, if not I'll stay at home".

 "I race to win.
 This is the biggest prize for me: to win so much and have people say bravo Niki, not just brava Ferrari".

 Ducarouge and Robin of Ligier, who are on the circuit with their car to see what it is like, are run over by a service truck coming in the opposite direction.
 Ducarouge's leg is bruised, while Robin's head hits the windshield and he ends up in the hospital for stitches to his scalp, just past his right ear.
 As if that wasn't enough, the two will also receive reprimands, for circulating on the closed circuit for the works.
 Different are the spirit and mentality, different the way of conceiving the business, that this type of sporting event can represent in a country that accepts everything just to have fun and spend money.
 Long Beach has organized this event by leveraging exclusively on money.
 To design the barriers, arrange them, modify a piece of the bay to make it possible to connect the upper and lower parts, has cost several hundred thousand dollars.
-Then other dollars were spent to make a Formula 5000 race with Grand Prix fees, and finally other dollars went to all those who have even the slightest connection with the organization of world races to obtain the assignment of the test.
-They arrived at their goal, despite all the obstacles they found in their path, and the thousands of good reasons they had for not running this adventure.
+Then other dollars are spent to make a Formula 5000 race with Grand Prix fees, and finally other dollars went to all those who have even the slightest connection with the organization of world races to obtain the assignment of the test.
+They arrive at their goal, despite all the obstacles they find in their path, and the thousands of good reasons they had for not running this adventure.
 There was so much fighting not to run outside the fixed facilities, and now they are ready to run on this city course that even mocks in its slogan: